pingcap/docs-cn/ticdc/ticdc-changefeed-config.md

 # null = '\N'
 # Whether to include commit-ts in CSV rows.
 The default value is false.
 # include-commit-ts = false
+# The encoding method of binary data, which can be 'base64' or 'hex'.
+The default value is 'base64'.
+# binary-encoding-method = 'base64'

 # Specifies the replication consistency configurations for a changefeed when using the redo log.
 For more information, see https://docs.pingcap.com/tidb/stable/ticdc-sink-to-mysql#eventually-consistent-replication-in-disaster-scenarios.
 # Note: The consistency-related configuration items only take effect when the downstream is a database and the redo log feature is enabled.